-Development Vs. QA Vs. Staging Vs. Production Sites
+Development vs. QA vs. Staging vs. Production Sites

-Let’s take a look at the most common types of testing environments that are used during development:
+Let’s take a look at the most common types of WordPress testing environments that are used during development:

 - Quality Assessment (QA).
 During the QA process, changes to your website will be tested thoroughly to find any issues that you may have missed while coding.
 This type of environment is most often used by large companies, since they can’t afford to have bugs pop up on live sites.

 - Production website.
-This is the version of your website that users will see.
+This is the live version of your website that users will see.
 If you’ve been careful throughout the development process, this iteration of your site should be bug-free and provide a flawless user experience.

-The Benefits of a Staging Site
+The Benefits of Using a Staging Site

-- Enable you to produce better websites,
+- Enable you to produce better websites

-- Provide you with the opportunity to catch errors and bugs without putting your site at risk,
+- Provide you with the opportunity to catch errors and bugs without putting your site at risk

-- Are usually relatively simple to set up, and
+- Are usually simple to create

-- Can be set up locally or online (depending on your preferences).
+- Can be set up locally or online (depending on your preferences)

 Having said that, there are some drawbacks to consider as well.

-Drawbacks of a Staging Site
+The Drawbacks of a Staging Site

 - It takes longer to update your website (as you need to test changes first).